smyoung88/World_Weather_Analysis/README.md

 This section generated a random sample of 2000 cities worldwide and various respective weather conditions.

 ## Vacation Search
+Input statements were retrieved from customers based on their weather preferences.
+Those preferences were used to identify potential travel destinations and nearby hotels at those locations.
+A marker layer map with pop-up markers was generated based of their preference and is shown below:

+<p>align = center

 ## Vacation Itinerary
+Finally, the customer chose four different cities to travel between.
+A travel itinerary was created that shows the route between the four cities and a marker layer map with pop-up markers for each city was created and is shown below: